 Video of the Day

+A less-common form is the 56F.
 The purpose of filing Form 56F is when the Federal Deposit Insurance Corporation or another federal financial agency takes over a failed bank.
 According to the Internal Revenue Service, if the agency becomes the fiduciary before the other bank becomes insolvent, the agency has to file Form 56F again.
 The agency has to file Form 56F every year that it manages the assets of the failed bank.